 The AP-1B Kit includes the 4-tiered APA-11B Permeameter, Alternate top section, Filling Tube, a package of Moldable Sealant material, Whisk Broom for test site preparation, and four 5lb (2.3kg) Base Weights.
-Kit is packaged in a convenient carrying case.
+The kit is packaged in a convenient carrying case.

 - Offers precise, on-the-spot estimation of permeability

 - Eliminates the need for coring, patching, laboratory testing, and extensive training

 - Delivers simple procedure that can be completed in 10—15 minutes